-Requirements: -You must be have a high school diploma or GED. -Pass a background check and be at least 18 years old in order to become licensed in Georgia.
+Requirements: -You must be have a high school diploma or GED. -You must obtain and present a criminal background report -You must be at least 18 years old in order to become licensed in Georgia.
 (If you are 17, you may sit for the exam, however, the license cannot be activated until you are 18.)
 AND -Successfully complete the required 75-hour Salesperson Pre-license Course at a school approved by the Georgia Real Estate Commission, like the Georgia Academy of Real Estate.
+You are required to attend all 75-hours as well as pass the final examination with a score of at least 72%. -Once you have passed the 75-hour program and the class final exam, you must take and pass the STATE exam with a score of 72% or higher.
 THEN -In the first year of your licensure as a salesperson, you must take a 25-hour salesperson post-license course.
 If you don't complete the post-license course during the first year, your license will lapse.

 2. Understand real estate Pre License course requirements Georgia Real Estate Commission requires all potential real estate agents to complete Pre License coursework.

 Class Requirements: -Complete 75-hour Pre License course. -Pass course with at least a 72% *Failure to meet this grade will require you to retake the course.

 Luckily, the Georgia Academy of Real Estate has a passing rate of 97% for our traditional class setting and a 95% passing percentage in our online course.